Returning Graduate Students

 Readmission to the Graduate School is not automatic.
 Students must meet each specific criteria and are also strongly encouraged to ensure that an adviser in the department/program is still available to them.
 Post-candidacy doctoral students who have not been enrolled in the preceding year must be acceptable by the graduate degree program for readmission.

 Students who have been enrolled in the Graduate School within the five preceding academic years but have not enrolled in the immediately preceding semester may be readmitted if:

 - The student has earned at least a 2.85 cumulative grade-point average on all graduate credits attempted during all previous enrollments;

-- A new Application for Admission form (and $30 processing fee) is filed prior to the desired registration date (preferably, at least one month prior to that date);
+- A new Application for Admission form and $30 processing fee (waived if less than 12 months have passed since last enrollment - two majors semesters and a summer) is filed prior to the desired registration date (preferably, at least one month prior to that date);

 - The Graduate School has received an official transcript of all course work attempted at other institutions subsequent to the previous enrollment in the University of Arkansas Graduate School;

 - For students initially admitted Fall 2014 or after, an official standardized test score acceptable to the degree program is on file in the Graduate School; and

 - The student’s academic status at the end of the previous enrollment was “good standing” and the student had no disciplinary conduct or academic integrity violations imposed or pending

 Note: The Graduate School reserves the right to deny readmission consistent with the mission and values of the Graduate School and/or graduate degree program.